Version

 2. Modify the /opt/clover/tomcat/conf/server.xml Tomcat configuration file to use your customCertificate.jks file instead of serverCertificate.jks.

-3. Modify files jmx-conf-core.properties and jmx-conf-worker.properties in directory /var/clover/conf/ to use your customCertificate.jks file instead of serverCertificate.jks.
+3. Modify files jmx-conf-core.properties and jmx-conf-worker.properties in the directory /var/clover/conf/ to use your customCertificate.jks file instead of serverCertificate.jks.

 To disable usage of plain HTTP connectivity, modify the network security group to block all connections to port 80.